The manifold absolute pressure (MAP) sensor can be accurately tested with a simple multimeter and a vacuum pump.

 In this tutorial, I'll show you the 3 basic tests you need to perform to find out if the MAP sensor is fried or not.
 The best part is that you don't need any fancy or expensive testing equipment to test the MAP sensor.

 NOTE: Chrysler/Dodge vehicles use a wide range of different styles of MAP sensors.
-This tutorial applies only to the vehicles listed in the Applies To: box in the right column.
+This tutorial applies only to the following vehicles:

 The fuel injection system on your vehicle is a ‘speed density’ type system.
 This means that the fuel injection computer relies on engine RPM, intake air temperature, and manifold vacuum input to calculate the amount of air that's entering the engine.